What to pack for a cycle tour – Bicycle touring gear list

 Smartphone holder

-I use my phone for navigation, and thanks to the Quad-Lock phone holder, I can mount it securely on the stem or handlebar and have easy access to it at all times.
+I use my phone for navigation, and thanks to the Quad-Lock phone holder, I can mount it securely on the stem or handlebar, giving me easy access at all times.

 Bags